rohankid1/RoPlanner/README.md

 # RoPlanner
 This repository contains the source code for RoPlanner, a small project made by me.
 This project is being made in QT Creator w/ C++
 #
 RoPlanner is an open-source application where you can add todo lists and when you are done with those, you can mark those as completed.
-Or you can undo them.
 # Notices
 This application is still in WIP (work in progress) and many features have yet to come such as data saving using SQLite (which is a small database used to save data locally to your device).
 Everything seen below may be subject to change and the design is not final.